tatedata/data-analyst-interview/README.md

 ## Content

-The artworks dataset contains 130,262 records, representing all of the works that have been accessioned into MoMA’s collection and cataloged in our database.
+The artworks data set contains 130,262 records, representing all of the works that have been accessioned into MoMA’s collection and cataloged in our database.
 It includes basic metadata for each work, including title, artist, date, medium, dimensions, and date acquired by the Museum.
 Some of these records have incomplete information and are noted as “not curator approved.”
 The artists dataset contains 15,091 records, representing all the artists who have work in MoMA's collection and have been cataloged in our database.
 It includes basic metadata for each artist, including name, nationality, gender, birth year, and death year.

 ## The Database